Kev-gp/published-notes/content/Blogs/Why Write.md

 The contrast is striking once I look at the journal lying before me.
 The words flow freely, unrestrained.
 I write because I want to and I let my handwriting go loose, allowing the reflective process of journaling to remain unstifled.

-Back then, I used to wonder:
+Back then, I also used to wonder:
 $\newline$
 $\newline$
 > *Why bother reading stacks of books and watching a whole list of videos if they keep slipping through my mental grasp?*